bruno-unna/chess/README.md

 Currently, the only options supported by the program are `UCI_EngineAbout` (for which there is no equivalent `SetOption` command) and `Ponder`.

+## Position representation

+There are several standards for the representation of positions in chess.
+The two most commonly used are:
+- [Forsyth-Edwards Notation](reference/fen.md) (FEN).
+It is very popular, and is used by UCI
+- [Extended Position Description](reference/epd.md) (EPD) Richer than FEN and extensible, but not as widely adopted.

+Due to the fact that UCI uses FEN, this program implements it instead of EPD.

 ## Computational model

 ## References